-Even the tidiest of homes can harbour unwelcome germs which could spread potential illness and make you unwell.
-So what can you do to prevent the build-up of bad bacteria, stop the spread harmful of germs at home and keep your family healthy?
+Even the tidiest of homes can harbour unwelcome germs which could spread potential illness and make you sick.
+So, what can you do to prevent bad bacteria from breeding, stop the spread harmful of germs at home and keep your family healthy?

 - Practice good hand hygiene in the kitchen by washing your hands regularly with water and soap such as Dettol Gold.

-- Clean your hands thoroughly after using the toilet using Dettol Gold and water to get rid of any germs and prevent passing on potential illness between family members.
+- Clean your hands thoroughly after using the toilet using Dettol Gold and water to get rid of any germs and prevent infecting other family members.

 Surfaces in the home

-The following surfaces in the home are hotbeds for germs because they are constantly being touched by lots of different hands, for a quick germ blitz try wiping them down with a disinfectant wipe.
+The following surfaces in the home are breeding grounds for germs because they are constantly being touched by different hands, for a quick clean try wiping them down with a disinfectant wipe.

 Maintaining a clean and hygienic home environment might seem a little overwhelming, but a few small additions to your house cleaning regime can make a big difference when it comes to protecting your family from illness-causing germs.
-Make use of products such as Dettol Disinfectant Multi Action Cleaner.
-Dettol Hygiene Liquid provides expert protection against more than 100 illness-causing germs and can be used on many surfaces in your home for infection control purposes and for general disinfection.
+Make use of products such as Dettol Disinfectant Multi-Use Hygiene Liquid.
+Dettol Hygiene Liquid provides expert protection against more than germs and can be used on many surfaces in your home for infection control purposes and for general disinfection.
 Dettol Disinfectant liquid can also be used for personal hygiene, always use as directed.